miguelromeral/SecretManager/README.md

 ## Availability

-You can download Secret Manager from [Google Play](https://play.google.com/store/apps/details?id=es.miguelromeral.secretmanager), currently on its Beta version.
+You can free download Secret Manager from [Google Play](https://play.google.com/store/apps/details?id=es.miguelromeral.secretmanager), currently on its Beta version.

 This app requires Android 7.1 or better to be downloaded and installed on your device.